scrabbletank/farhome-rules/rulesdoc.md

 *Requires Agile, 10th level*

 Once per round you may spend 2 AP to gain _Resistance 2_ to all but psychic damage from the single target attack, maneuver, or spell attack.

+#### Warded Spells
+*Requires Quickened Spellcasting, 7 combined spellcasting proficiency, 12th Level*

+Spells you cast are considered 2 levels higher when targeted by _Counter Spell_ or _Dispel Magic_.

 #### Warlock
 *Requires Potent Curses, 14th level*